ThaddeusSegura/BERT_on_SQuAD/README.md

 These were all run via colab to make use of GPU's and TPU's.

 --EDA---
-1) squad_eda.ipynb: This is the notebook containing the EDA of the SQuAD v2.0 Dataset
+1) squad_eda.ipynb: This is the notebook containing the EDA of the SQuAD v2.0 Dataset \n
 ---BASELINE---
 2) Baseline.ipynb: This contains the baseline model